steirowl/reverse-pong/README.md

 # reverse-pong
 The well known retro game Pong but with a twist.
+(DISCONTINUED BECAUSE I CBA :)

 To set up the project for editing simply:
 1. Make a 2D project on Unity (use 2020.2.2f1, unsure about other versions but let me know if others work)